List of Hilary Duff concert tours

-This is a description of the concert tours that American singer-songwriter Hilary Duff has embarked on during her professional career.
+The following is a list of concert tours that American actress and singer Hilary Duff has embarked on during her professional career.

 Metamorphosis Tour

 The Metamorphosis Tour is the debut concert tour by the American pop singer Hilary Duff.
-The tour supported Duff's studio album Metamorphosis.
+The tour supported Duff's second studio album Metamorphosis.
 The concert at the Ventura Theatre was filmed and released on Hilary Duff: The Concert – The Girl Can Rock.